 We will move away from signature modes now, and look higher up the frequency range.
 The banjo hasn’t been forgotten, but a discussion of that instrument is best left until we have introduced an important new idea.
 The concept of a formant has come from the study of the human voice, whether speaking or singing.

 It is simplest to think about singing.
 If you sing a steady note, there are two choices you can make: the pitch of the note, and which vowel sound you want the listener to hear.
 You set the pitch by the frequency of oscillation of your vocal chords, but how is one vowel distinguished from another?
 You know what you have to do in practice: you have to position your tongue and lips in a particular configuration, different for each vowel.
 The sound is made by your vocal chords, but it has to pass through your vocal tract before it can emerge from your mouth as external sound waves.
-The vocal tract has resonances, like any other acoustical duct (see section ?): these resonances are called formants.
+The vocal tract has resonances, like any other acoustical duct (see section 4.2).
 The effect of changing the positions of your tongue and lips is to shift these resonances around.
 Because the walls of the vocal tract are made of soft flesh, the resonances have quite high damping, so their half-power bandwidth is quite large.

 The result is a frequency spectrum of the vocal tract filter which will look a bit like the schematic version shown as a dashed line in Fig. 6.
+The broad resonances produce formants.
 The animation in this figure shows what happens when the singer performs a chromatic scale.
 The individual harmonics change with every note, but the heights of the peaks always mark out (to a greater or lesser extent) the positions of the two formants included in this plot.
 Your brain makes use of that information to recognise that the same vowel is being sung at all these different pitches.
 The full story of vowel sounds, and speech perception in general, is too complicated to go into detail here; to learn more, look at the Wikipedia article.